 The kids enjoyed teamLab Borderless more, which really surprised us as it’s not as interactive.
 There is one particular room that is quite large, with a raised section in the middle that you can slide down, and I think this sealed the deal for them.
 Although our youngest (aged nine at the time) said she liked Borderless more, she struggled with some of the rooms here due to the flashing and sometimes overwhelming lights.
 If you have a child who is a little sensitive to such things, you’ll need to come prepared with your usual coping strategies.

-What to know before you go to teamLab Tokyo with kids
+What to know before visiting teamLab Planets or Borderless with kids

 Tickets